superv/doc/docs/README.md

 ---
 home: true
-actionText: Features →
+actionText: Get Started →
-actionLink: /introduction/Features.html
+actionLink: /basics/about.html
+description: The new generation Open Source "Panel Maker" for Laravel
 features:
 - title: Migrations on Steroids
   details: superV extends Laravel migrations and listens them.
 Result is a full-blown SPA panel with no other configuration needed.